artsy/scroll-frame/README.md

 </html>
 ````

-You only need to add the main scroll frame script to the pages where you have an infinite scrolling list that needs to retain scroll position.
+Then insert scroll-frame.js into the pages where you have an infinite scrolling list that needs to retain scroll position.

 ````html
 <html>